Twaddler01/rpg_similitude/README.md

 # Updates
 11-21-2024
-- Updated inventory.js to utilixe the indexedDB database.
+- Updated inventory.js to utilize the indexedDB database.
 Only a little left to migrate over!

 11-20-2024
 - In process of converting code to SLOT format.
 Right now, code is between array (old method) and IndexedDB (new method).
 This will potentially use temporary arrays and direct updates to the database following JSON templates.